fuloating/rofi-qb-tabs/README.md

 Installation
 ------------

 Place sessionsaver.py to qutebrowser's userscript directory.
 Place tabs.sh wherever you want.
-Place empty file named tabs into the directory defined in the TABFILE variable in tabs.sh and in the outFilename variable in sessionsaver.py.
+Modify the tabs file's directory  in the TABFILE variable in tabs.sh and in the outFilename variable in sessionsaver.py.
 Set save-session to false in qutebrowser.conf

 Usage
 -----